Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Combined_Introduction_Interim.md

 <br />

 **Teamwork:**
-- have been meeting multiple times a week to discuss project ideas
+- Have been meeting multiple times a week to discuss project ideas
-- assisting each other in assigned tasks
+- Assisting each other in assigned tasks
-- constantly discussing project direction and progress on Whatsapp
+- Constantly discussing project direction and progress on Whatsapp
-- also in regular contact with project partner
+- Also in regular contact with project partner
-- expect in-lab hours to increase as electronics components arrive
+- Expect in-lab hours to increase as electronics components arrive

 <br />